eerii/fresa/README.md

 cmake --build build
 ```

-The build system of choice is [`cmake`](https://cmake.org), and the build is tested with `clang 14.0` and `gcc 12.1`. `MSVC` support is comming as soon as the fix for [this](https://developercommunity.visualstudio.com/t/Lambda-inside-lambda-cant-detect-conste/10085564) bug report I submitted is released.
+The build system of choice is [`cmake`](https://cmake.org), and the build is tested with `clang 15.0`.
+Other compilers may work, but for now the scope of the project is limited to clang since the reflection system is a clang-only plugin.

 The [`vulkan sdk`](https://vulkan.lunarg.com/sdk/home) is also required since Vulkan is used for the renderer backend.